DRQSuperior/FortniteLauncherClone/README.md

 ## Introduction

-This C++ script launches Fortnite with custom launch arguments and authentication, making it easier for to mod the game.
+This C++ script launches Fortnite with custom launch arguments and authentication, making it easier for you to mod the game.

 ## Features